 In all of the communication we produce, we want to create a strong connection with our readers.
 We want to get them the information they need in a straightforward way and show that we know what’s important to them.
 As a state institution, we need to sound somewhat official; we also recognize that official doesn’t need to translate to stuffy or cold.

 We never want readers to forget that HFS is a group of enthusiastic, dedicated, hardworking (and friendly) folks.
 This desire informs how we craft our voice.

 HFS’s tone is usually informal, but it’s always more important to be clear than entertaining.
 When you’re writing, consider the reader’s state of mind.
 Are they relieved to be finished with finals?
 Are they confused and seeking our help on how to change their dining plan?
 Are they curious about a post on our Facebook page?
 Once you have an idea of their emotional state, you can adjust your tone accordingly.

 Pinpointing the most appropriate tone for a piece of content starts with identifying what your readers might be feeling when they read that content.
-This list of feelings from the nonviolent communication (NVC) framework, is broken into two categories—feelings you experience when your needs are being met and when they aren’t.

 If you’re having trouble finding an appropriate tone, try reframing the situation: How would you talk to a friend who’s in the same situation as your target user?
 Remembering that written communication is a conversation can help you settle on the best tone for your purpose.